shopping_cart

 David Montani CTA

 David Montani, CTA, is National Head of Technical Tax – Private Enterprise at Grant Thornton.
-He has over 30 years’ experience, with over 20 of those in specialist tax advisory.
-In his role with GT, David delivers practical tax training, mentors staff, provides tax technical support on significant client engagements, and assists with quality and excellence protocols. - Current at 13 November 2025
+He has over 30 years’ experience in specialist tax advisory, and is the author of Tax Wars: The bluster, bulldust and bedlam behind Australia’s tax reform gridlock. - Current at 13 April 2026

 Click here to expand/collapse more articles by David Montani.